The Law & Politics of State Violence: An Interdisciplinary Perspective

 - Course Code:

 This half-unit course running in Term 2 seeks to critically engage with the relationship between law and state violence.
 How do states (ab)use law and violence?
 What do these often taken-for-granted terms – ‘law’ and ‘violence’ – even mean?
 What is the importance of (in)visibility and representation for tackling these questions?
 Are certain manifestations of state violence exceptional, or do they represent the political and legal norm?
 These and other questions will be examined contextually, through case studies ranging from U.S. involvement in Afghanistan and Iraq to the Israeli rule in the Occupied Palestinian Territories.

 Method of assessment

-Assessment is 90% coursework (one 5,000 word essay) and 10% seminar participation (including passing 5 pop quizzes on the required reading).
+Assessment is 80% coursework (two 3000 word essays), 10% seminar presentation, and 10% seminar participation.
 Coursework may be resubmitted.